The fundamentals of Coffee

 1:15 is a ratio that is almost always successful.
 It means that you use 1 unit of coffee per 15 units of water.

-Pro tip: I’d encourage you to brew coffee using a scale so you can get the ratio right every single time.
+- Use a Scale: I’d encourage you to always use a digital scale so you can get the ratio right every single time.

 Coffee beans shouldn’t be measured with a spoon since they can have very different density depending on roast degree and varietal.